SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-5.rst

     Number of Numeric Features: 31
     Number of Categorical Features: 168

 We can then identify and sort out the binary features with this block of code.
 From there we can hand-pick the features and determine the specific types of discrete numeric mappings each binary string-value is assigned.
 I wished it was as easy as plugging in these Pandas series into the ``scikit-learn`` API and have it do all the heavy lifting for me, in the real world, it isn't always as easy as that, unfortunately.
 However, there were only a handful of features that we'd have to manually assign the mapping here for.

 .. code-block:: python3

-    # note that I'm using 3 here, because the .unique() series method includes nan values as a unique value
+    # nans are included in the .unique() method
-    binary_feature_names = [ feature for feature in categorical_df.columns if len(categorical_df[feature].unique()) <=3 ]
+    binary_feature_names = [feature for feature in categorical_df.columns if len(categorical_df.unique()) <= 3]

-    binary_df = categorical_df[binary_feature_names]
+    binary_feature_value_mapping = {

-    binary_df = binary_df.replace(to_replace={'Yes': 1, 'No': 0})
-    binary_df = binary_df.replace(to_replace={'Male': 1, 'Female': 0})
-    binary_df['faet12'] = binary_df['faet12'].map({'Did not participate in formal AET': 0, 'Participated in formal AET': 1})
-    binary_df['v46'] = binary_df['v46'].map({'One job or business': 0, 'More than one job or business': 1})
+        "faet12": {'Did not participate in formal AET': 0, 'Participated in formal AET': 1}, "v46" : {'One job or business': 0, 'More than one job or business': 1}, "v53" : {'Employee': 0, 'Self-employed': 1},
-    binary_df['v53'] = binary_df['v53'].map({'Employee': 0, 'Self-employed': 1})
-    binary_df['nfe12'] = binary_df['nfe12'].map({'Did not participate in NFE': 0, 'Participated in NFE': 1})
+        "nfe12" : {'Did not participate in NFE': 0, 'Participated in NFE': 1},
-    binary_df['nativelang'] = binary_df['nativelang'].map({'Test language not same as native language': 0, 'Test language same as native language': 1}) binary_df['nopaidworkever'] = binary_df['nopaidworkever'].replace({"Has not has paid work ever": 0, "Has had paid work": 1})
-    binary_df['paidwork5'] = binary_df['paidwork5'].replace({"Has not had paid work in past 5 years": 0, "Has had paid work in past 5 years": 1})
-    binary_df['paidwork12'] = binary_df['paidwork12'].replace({"Has not had paid work during the 12 months preceding the survey": 0, "Has had paid work during the 12 months preceding the survey": 1}) binary_df['aetpop'] = binary_df['aetpop'].replace({"Excluded from AET population": 0, "AET population": 1})
-    binary_df['edwork'] = binary_df["edwork"].replace({"In work only": 0, "In education and work": 1})
+        "nativelang" : {'Did not participate in NFE': 0, 'Participated in NFE': 1}, "nopaidworkever": {"Has not has paid work ever": 0, "Has had paid work": 1}, "paidwork5" : {"Has not had paid work in past 5 years": 0, "Has had paid work in past 5 years": 1}, "paidwork12" : {"Has not had paid work during the 12 months preceding the survey": 0, "Has had paid work during the 12 months preceding the survey": 1}, "aetpop" : {"Excluded from AET population": 0, "AET population": 1}, "edwork" : {"In work only": 0, "In education and work": 1}, "v122" : {'Yes, unpaid work for family business': 0, 'Yes, paid work one job or business': 1, 'Yes, paid work more than one job or business or number of jobs/businesses missing': 2}
+        }

+    def binary_variable_mapping(dataframe, mapping_dict):

+        # yes and no mappings
+        yes_no_mapping = {'Yes': 1, 'No': 0}
+        for feature in dataframe.columns:
+            if "Yes" in dataframe.columns.unique():
+                dataframe.feature = dataframe.feature.map(yes_no_mapping)

+        # loop through dictionary with binary feature column with appropriate mappings
+        for feature_name, mapping in mapping_dict.items():
+            # loose tri-choice ordinal categorical variables
+            if feature_name in ['v13', "v51", "v229"]:
-    binary_df[['v13', "v51", "v229"]] = binary_df[['v13', "v51", "v229"]].replace({"Rarely or never": 0, "Less than once a week": 1, "At least once a week": 2}
+                dataframe[feature_name] = dataframe[feature_name].replace({"Rarely or never": 0, "Less than once a week": 1, "At least once a week": 2})
-    binary_df["v122"] = binary_df["v122"].replace({'Yes, unpaid work for family business': 0, 'Yes, paid work one job or business': 1, 'Yes, paid work more than one job or business or number of jobs/businesses missing': 2})
+            else:
+                dataframe[feature_name] = dataframe[feature_name].replace(mapping)

+    # we overwrite the values of the original categorical dataframe
+    binary_variable_mapping(binary_df, binary_feature_value_mapping)

+Using our defined function, we provide the binary mappings for our binary categorical variables inplace (meaning that we overwrite the original string representations for the values in our binary feature set.

 =================================
 Nominal Categorical Data Encoding
 =================================

-Nominal categorical data is a type of categorical data in which we can either use string or numeric values to indicate discrete and mutually exclusive groupings of a variable.
+Nominal type data is a type of categorical data in which we can either use string or numeric values to indicate discrete and mutually exclusive groupings of a variable.
 In order for a machine learning model to "understand" a notion of differences and distances between different types of groupings, we would need to convert these string representations of these groupings into a numeric representations.
 There are a few approaches that we can take with this:

 * Domain Specific Encoding
 * Integer Encoding
 * Onehot Encoding

 Often in the real world, there are already defined encoding schemes for a specific representations of a grouping.
 Examples of this encoding scheme are the Saffir-Simpson hurricane wind scale, SNOMED CT classification of medicine, WHMIS symbology, or character encoding schemes (e.g., UTF-8, US-ASCII, etc.).
 These encoding schemes represent distinct individual groupings of phenomena using human-readable string and numeric character values.
-One important distinction between this type of encoding type and other types of encoding types is that there is a standardized, domain-specific representation that is understood by those anyone who has access to mapping.
+One important distinction between this type of encoding type and other types of encoding types is that there is a standardized, *domain-specific encoding* that is understood by those anyone who has access to mapping.

 .. image:: /assets/saffir_simpson_wind_scale.jpeg
     :width: 1140px